instancio/instancio/website/docs/user-guide.md

     .create();
 ```

-Lenient mode can also be enabled via `Settings`:
+Or alternatively, it can be enabled via `Settings`:

 ``` java title="Setting lenient mode using Settings"
 Settings settings = Settings.create()